Downers Grove’s Ava Doty to play Tiny Tim at Goodman Theatre in Chicago

 “It’s really, really fun,” she said of working with fellow cast members including Bob Cratchit (Anthony Irons) and the whole Cratchit family.

-Irons is familiar from appearances in “Chicago P.D.” and sister television shows.
-His real-life son also is part of the Goodman cast this holiday season.
+Irons is familiar from appearances in “Chicago P.D.” and sister TV shows.
+His real-life son is part of the Goodman cast this holiday season.

-The Goodman staff has provided exceptionally nice people who take care of the young professionals, like Ava, said her mom about the young performer supervisors.
+The Goodman staff has provided exceptionally nice people who take care of the young professionals such as Ava, said her mom about the young performer supervisors.

 Ava Rose Doty of Downers Grove (Tiny Tim, seated left) rehearses with cast of the 2024 main-stage production of "A Christmas Carol" at Goodman Theatre in Chicago.